 We have 2 ways you can join or renew your membership.
 For those of you who are comfortable doing things like this online, choose number 1 below.
 For those of you who would rather have a piece of paper in your hand to fill out, choose number 2 below.
 If both of these choices are still too confusing, just give us a call or drop us a line and we’ll be happy to help you- we want to make it as easy as possible to join!
 Our contact info is on the Contact Us page.

-1. Click here to renew or apply for your Mountain Bike Hall of Fame Membership online.
-This link will take you to the secure Membership Application page where you will find the Mountain Bike Hall of Fame voting membership and all the other types of memberships which include membership in both the Hall of Fame and the Marin Museum of Bicycling.
+Click here to join or renew your Mountain Bike Hall of Fame Membership online.
+This link will take you to our online shop where you will find the Mountain Bike Hall of Fame Supporter membership.
+Or you can choose a higher level which includes membership in the Hall of Fame and Marin Museum of Bicycling.
 These are definitely the way to go to be part of all the action.